Photography principle, data transmission, and invariants of manifolds: Consistency equation for 3-manifold invariants as a toy model

-Now associate real-valued variables\footnote{We start with real-valued variables in order to see geometrical reasons why the formula we are going to construct will be invariant; having caught such a formula, we may consider abstract variables.} to 2-cells of a (special) spine.
+Let $S$ be a special spine.
+We associate real-valued variables\footnote{We start with real-valued variables in order to see geometrical reasons why the formula we are going to construct will be invariant; having caught such a formula, we may consider abstract variables.} to 2-cells of a (special) spine.
 With each vertex we associate a butterfly; associate this butterfly's weight to it.

 Let $S_{0}$ be the set of vertices of the spine $S$, $S_{2}$ the set of 2-cells of $S$, and $\Pi_{v}$ the Ptolemy relation

 at the vertex $v\in S_0$.
 Here $a,b,c,d,x,y$ are the weights of the 2-cells incident to $v$, and the the values $a,c$ ($b,d$ and $x,y$) correspond the a pair of opposite cells of the butterfly.
 Let $E(S)= \{\Pi_{v}=0, v\in S_{0}\}$ be the set of equations derived from the Ptolemy relations over all true vertices of the special spine.